China - A Trip Along the Silk Road (Part 3 of 3)

 John had a restless night with a fever and saw a Chinese doctor this morning.
 He was given a variety of concoctions from her collection of jars, and he's trying to rest before we set off for the border.
 We met Molly and Brett who are also sick and that's why they want to jeep instead of taking the bus.
 We also met an Australian couple interested in the jeep, and we all went together to check on the details.
 After discussing it with an obstinate CITS representative who insisted only 5 people will fit in a jeep unless you pay more we all decided to take the bus.

 We walked around looking at what's left of Chini Bagh.
-We think we found part of the stables and the cliff that Lady McCartney said their house was perilously close to.
+We think we found part of the stables and the cliff that Lady McCartney said her house was perilously close to.
 We can also see the snow capped mountains in the distance.

 (June 11, 1991) BUS TO TASHKURGAN